 E.F.
 Scattergood System Achievement: Recognizes a community-owned utility that has enhanced the prestige of the American Public Power Association and of public power through outstanding service to customers.
-Apply Online.
+Apply now.

-Community Service: Recognizes a community-owned utility for “good neighbor” activities that demonstrate the commitment of the utility and its employees to enhancing the quality of life of the community it serves.
-Apply Online.
+Sue Kelly Community Service Award: Recognizes a community-owned utility for “good neighbor” activities that demonstrate the commitment of the utility and its employees to enhancing the quality of life of the community it serves.
+Apply now.

 James D. Donovan Individual Achievement: Recognizes individuals who have made significant and sustained contributions to the electric utility industry and to public power.
-Apply Online.
+Apply now.

 Alan Richardson Statesmanship: Recognizes leaders who have worked tirelessly, on behalf of the American Public Power Association, to forge consensus on national issues affecting public power.
-Apply Online.
+Apply now.

 Harold Kramer-John Preston Personal Service: Recognizes member utility employees who have made significant contributions toward the American Public Power Association’s goals and enhanced its prestige.
-Apply Online.
+Apply now.

 Robert E. Roundtree Rising Star: Recognizes an up and coming leader from a public power utility with a $2,000 scholarship to attend American Public Power Association conferences and education programs.
-Apply Online.
+Apply now.

 Public Power Communications

 Recognizes excellence in raising awareness of public power and telling the public power story in three categories.
 Nomination forms and eligibility criteria will be available when submissions open.
 Learn more.